otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 ## A prekey server for OTRv4 over XMPP

-A prekey server implementation over XMPP must support Service Discovery (XEP-0030) ("disco").
+This is an example of how a Prekey Server for OTRv4 acts over XMPP.
+Note that a Prekey Server's implementation over XMPP must support the Service Discovery (XEP-0030, "disco").

 ### Discovering a prekey service